jevinskie/llvm-project-embedded-library-in-process/arm-software/embedded/README.md

 that are not supported include:
  - Multithreading

-LLVM Embedded Toolchain for Arm uses the unstable libc++ ABI version.
+Arm Toolchain for Embedded uses the unstable libc++ ABI version.
 This ABI uses all the latest libc++ improvements and bugfixes, but may result in link errors when linking against objects compiled against older versions of the ABI.
 For more information see https://libcxx.llvm.org/DesignDocs/ABIVersioning.html.

 ## Components

-The LLVM Embedded Toolchain for Arm relies on the following upstream components
+The Arm Toolchain for Embedded relies on the following upstream components

 Component  | Link
 ---------- | ------------------------------------